Matisyahu: Career

 On August 17, 2015, the Rototom Sunsplash festival in Spain canceled Matisyahu's scheduled appearance, at the request of the BDS Movement, due to his refusing to sign a letter stating he supports a Palestinian state, and would not bring up Israeli politics on stage.
-This led to many organizations around the world criticizing the organization of showing racism toward Jews.
+This led to many organizations around the world criticizing the organization of discriminating against Jews.
 Two days later the Spanish government condemned the decision to cancel his appearance.
 On August 19, the festival apologized to Matisyahu and re-invited him to perform as originally scheduled, following outrage around the world.
 The organizers released a statement saying they "made a mistake, due to the boycott and the campaign of pressure, coercion and threats employed by the BDS."
 Matisyahu's performance was peaceful with some Palestinian flags waved by the audience, however Matisyahu later said the racism he experienced was worse than anything else before.

 On October 10, 2015, Matisyahu performed in Israel at the Sultan's Pool in Jerusalem against the backdrop of escalating stabbing attacks in the city.
 Matisyahu stated that it is important for "American Jews like [him]self to come to Israel no matter what's happening here".
 Jerusalem's mayor, Nir Barkat, thanked Matisyahu and said before the performance that "Everyone who came here today and is maintaining their regular routine is a partner in fighting terror."
-Before singing "Jerusalem (Out of Darkness Comes Light)" (his ode to the city), Matisyahu said, "Jerusalem, I’m home."
+Before singing "Jerusalem (Out of Darkness Comes Light)" (his ode to the city), Matisyahu said, "Jerusalem, I'm home."

 In 2016, Matisyahu went on a tour of 12 US college campuses as a response to being disinvited from the Rototom Sunsplash festival in 2015.
 The tour was co-sponsored by various Hillel chapters.
 On November 18, 2016, Matisyahu released Release the Bound, a five-song digital EP featuring brand new music.
 The EP includes collaborative efforts with relative mainstay Stu Brooks as well as The Polish Ambassador and Salt Cathedral.

-Matisyahu released his sixth studio album, Undercurrent, on May 19, 2017 via Fallen Spark and Thirty Tigers.
+Matisyahu released his sixth studio album, Undercurrent, on May 19, 2017, via Fallen Spark and Thirty Tigers.
 In the fall of 2017, he went on a European tour in support of the album.
 Matisyahu's "One Day" was featured in the MacGillivray Freeman Film, Dream Big playing in IMAX theaters beginning in February 2018.

-In October 2021, Matisyahu released the single, "Chameleon."
-He followed that in January 2022 with the single "Keep Coming Back For More."
-The two songs served as the first singles off of his self-titled album which was released on March 25, 2022 through Thirty Tigers and distributed by The Orchard.
+In October 2021, Matisyahu released the single, "Chameleon".
+He followed that in January 2022 with the single "Keep Coming Back For More".
+The two songs served as the first singles off of his self-titled album which was released on March 25, 2022, through Thirty Tigers and distributed by The Orchard.
 Produced by Colombian band and production duo Salt Cathedral, it was Matisyahu's seventh studio album and his first since 2017's Undercurrent.